-“If there is a change of tenant, it is very important to get a new tenancy agreement made out and signed by the new occupiers,” says Harry.
+“If there is a change of tenant, it is very important to get a new tenancy agreement made out and signed by the new occupiers,” say our agents.
 “Having the wrong names on the tenancy agreement can lead to problems further down the line, so landlords, tenants and estate agents need to put a new agreement in place as soon as possible.”

 Can the remaining tenants afford to cover the rent?